Local Node Differential Privacy: Local Node Differential Privacy

 \Cref{sec:dp-background} reviews standard properties of differentially private algorithms, common mechanisms used as building blocks, and the usual definition of local DP for tabular data.

-\paragraph{Our model: local node differential privacy.} \LNDP extends node-privacy guarantees for graph data to the local model.
-In an \LNDP algorithm, each node runs a {\em local randomizer} on its set of neighbors and reports the result to the untrusted central server, which aggregates the reports from all nodes to produce the final output.
-Local randomizers can depend on public randomness.
-We require that the joint distribution over all nodes' reports is $(\eps,\del)$-indistinguishable on node-neighboring input graphs.
-Given an undirected graph $G = ([n], E)$ on $n$ nodes, the set $\neigh{G}{i}$ denotes the neighborhood of node $i \in [n]$ in $G$.
+\paragraph{Our model: local node differential privacy.} \LNDP extends node-privacy for graphs to the local model.
+In an \LNDP algorithm, each node runs a {\em local randomizer} on its set of neighbors and reports the result to the untrusted server, which aggregates all reports to produce the final output.
+Local randomizers may depend on public randomness.
+We require that the joint distribution over all reports is $(\eps,\del)$-indistinguishable on node-neighboring graphs.
+For an undirected graph $G=([n],E)$, let $\neigh{G}{i}$ be the neighborhood of node $i\in[n]$.

 \begin{definition}[Noninteractive local node differential privacy (\LNDP)] Let $\eps > 0, \del\in[0,1]$, and $n\in \N$.
-A (randomized) algorithm $\cA$ is \edLNDP if there exist (i) a distribution $\distpubrand$ over (\emph{public randomness}) strings $\pubrand$, (ii) local randomizers $\cR_{1,\pubrand},\ldots, \cR_{n,\pubrand}$ (depending on $\pubrand$), and (iii) a postprocessing algorithm $\cP$ such that \begin{enumerate} \item \emph{(Locality and noninteractivity)} for all graphs $G$ on node set $[n]$, the algorithm $\cA$ can be represented as
+A (randomized) algorithm $\cA$ is \edLNDP if there exist (i) a distribution $\distpubrand$ over strings $\pubrand$ \emph{(public randomness)}, (ii) local randomizers $\cR_{1,\pubrand},\ldots, \cR_{n,\pubrand}$ (depending on $\pubrand$), and (iii) a postprocessing algorithm $\cP$ such that \begin{enumerate} \item \emph{(Locality and noninteractivity)} for all graphs $G$ on node set $[n]$, the algorithm $\cA$ can be represented as